typelevel/cats-effect/docs/std/dispatcher.md

 ![](assets/dispatcher.jpeg)

-`Dispatcher` is a fiber-based [Supervisor](https://typelevel.org/cats-effect/docs/std/supervisor) utility for evaluating effects across an impure boundary.
+`Dispatcher` is a fiber-based utility for evaluating effects across an impure boundary.
+An instance of `Dispatcher` can be derived for any effect type conforming to the `Async` typeclass.
 This is useful when working with reactive interfaces that produce potentially many values (as opposed to one), and for each value, some effect in `F` must be performed
 (like inserting each value into a queue).